ft-interactive/boiler-frame/README.md

 This currently uses local versions of dependencies, for offline coding

 ### further tweaks needed
-- Add support for changing size of print/social frames and height of web
 - Add support for chartAxis objects
 - Add media-specific css support for font-sizes/stroke-widths etc